Pumpkin Soup

 BUTTER – I recommend unsalted butter.

-GARLIC & ONION - You'll use quite a few garlic cloves.
-But no worries, the flavors are all going to blend beautifully, and no one ingredient is going to stand out.
+GARLIC & ONION – You’ll use quite a few garlic cloves.
+But no worries—the flavors will blend beautifully, and no one ingredient will stand out.

-For onions, we'll use Yellow Onions, I used Vidella onions which are a type of Yellow Onion.
-Yellow onions are great for soups.
-And well, in this one, they are the star of the show.
+We’ll use Yellow Onions.
+I used Vidella onions, which are a type of Yellow Onion.
+Yellow onions are great for soups, and in this one, they are the star of the show.

 MUSHROOMS – For this recipe, use shiitake mushrooms.
 I’ve tested it with button mushrooms, and it’s not quite the same.
 You’ll find shiitake mushrooms in most supermarkets.

-CHINESE FIVE SPICE - I've used this in the past and had it in my pantry.
-But I wasn't sure if it was easy to find.
+CHINESE-FIVE SPICE – I’ve used this and had it in my pantry, but I wasn’t sure if it was easy to find.
 So I looked at three regular Grocery Stores around me, and they all had it in the spice aisle.

 Chinese Five Spice is just one of these aromatic spices that can elevate an entire dish.
 We only need a little bit.
 If you can’t find it, I’ll give you some tips below that you can use if you need to substitute.

-BROTH - I use vegetable broth for my Pumpkin Soup, but you can also use chicken broth.
-Since this is my recipe, I'm going to say that vegetable stock is nicer.
+BROTH – I use vegetable broth for my Pumpkin Soup, but you can also use chicken broth.
+Since this is my recipe, I will say that vegetable stock is nicer.
 Let me know in the comments if you agree or disagree!

 CANNED PUMPKIN – There is no shame in using canned pumpkin purée for this easy recipe.
 Fresh pumpkin is great, but the flavors from canned pumpkins are just as good, and it speeds up cooking so much.